 Primary Care Physicians

-Scott & White is now an Open Access HMO means, you can go to any network provider without a referral.
-You may choose a network primary care physician (PCP) if you would like to designate one, but PCPs are not required by the Scott & White Health Plan.
+Scott and White is now an Open Access HMO, which means you can go to any network provider without a referral.
+You may choose a network primary care physician (PCP) if you would like to designate one, but PCPs are not required by the Scott and White Health Plan.

 If you designate a PCP, he or she will be the one you can call when you need medical advice, when you are sick, and when you need preventive care such as immunizations or physicals.
 There are four areas from which you can select a PCP:

 Family Practice physicians treat all age groups from newborns to the elderly.
 They provide routine medical care, referrals to specialists, and some minor surgical procedures

 Community Internal Medicine physicians treat patients 16 years of age and older and provide routine care as well as referrals to specialists.